How to Install SSL certificate on Oracle WebLogic Server?

 Now, Enter the following command under bin folder of the JRE:

-Upon execution of a command, CSR file will be generated including server’s public key that you need to send to Certificate Authority (CA) to obtain trusted SSL certificate.
+Upon execution of a command, a CSR file will be generated including the server’s public key that you need to send to Certificate Authority (CA) to obtain a trusted SSL certificate.

 Step 3: Extract your SSL certificate files

-Certificate Authority (CA) validates your domain name and issue an SSL certificate in .zip file based your submitted CSR [certificate_request].csr and send it on your email.
-You will received SSL certificate including Root, Intermediate and Primary Server certificate files.
+Certificate Authority (CA) validates your domain name and issues an SSL certificate in .zip file based on your submitted CSR [certificate_request].csr and sends it on your email.
+You will receive an SSL certificate including Root, Intermediate and Primary Server certificate files.
 Just You need to extract issued certificate files and open using text editor (the recommended editor is Notepad).
-Next, you need to merge all files and convert into [mycertificate].pem format using text editor.
+Next, you need to merge all files and convert them into [mycertificate].pem format using a text editor.

 Step 4: Install your SSL certificate